antu1704/antu1704/README.md

 <h1 align="center">Hi 👋, I'm Promiti Dasgupta</h1>
 <h3 align="center">A passionate QA aspirant and as a highly motivated and detail-oriented individual, I am enthusiastic about kickstarting my career as a QA Engineer.
-I possess a keen eye for detail and a commitment to ensuring software quality.
+I possess a keen eye for detail and a commitment to ensure software quality.
 I have a strong background in testing methodologies, testing strategies, and a knack for finding and reporting bugs to help create robust and reliable software.
 </h3>
 <img align="right" alt="Coding" width="400" src="https://i.gifer.com/JXA0.gif">
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=antu1704&label=Profile%20views&color=0e75b6&style=flat" alt="antu1704" /> </p>